 - as line capacity goes up, dia of spool increases

-- For eg. Daiwa Saltiga comes in the following size & max drag; PE line class, capacity & weight are in brackets):
+- For eg. Daiwa Saltiga comes in the following size & max drag (PE line class, line capacity & reel weight are in brackets):

 Hint: After deciding line class (eg. PE3) & line capacity (eg. 300m) needed for the type of fishing (eg. vertical jigging) & size (eg. ave 10kg) you’re targeting, it will give you a rough idea which reel (with the drag required) can match your needs (eg. Saltiga 4000).
 This will be covered in more details in later post on Tips in Matching Rod & Reel.